 Soak for at least 10 minutes before rinsing thoroughly.

-When rinsing it out, follow the same process, ensuring this water is also lukewarm to avoid the fibers shrinking.
+When rinsing it out, follow the same process, ensuring this water is also lukewarm to avoid the fibres shrinking.

 How To Dry Cashmere